mlcommons/ck/README.md

   in terms of speed, accuracy, energy and costs.
-  We are preparing a major redesign based on the [last CK survey](https://cknowledge.io/questionnaire/20201020) - feel free to contact [Grigori Fursin]( https://cKnowledge.io/@gfursin ) for more details and [subscribe](https://cKnowledge.io/register) for our newsletters!
+  We are preparing a major redesign based on the [last CK survey](https://cknowledge.io/questionnaire/20201020) - feel free to contact [Grigori Fursin]( https://cKnowledge.io/@gfursin ) for more details and [subscribe](https://cKnowledge.io/register) for our newsletter!

 ## Overview